Testimonial: Totara implementation at Provincie Antwerpen

 In the past, learning software was already used to manage and enrol participants, but it turned out not to be very user-friendly and did not have a module for knowledge sharing, social learning or the possibility to import e-learning.
 As the licenses for this tool expired at the end of 2020, there was now a real window of opportunity to invest in a future-oriented solution where user-friendliness and efficiency are a priority.

-At the end of the tender procedure, Totara LMS was chosen as the optimal solution because it met the expectations of Provincie Antwerpen.
+At the end of the tender procedure, Totara Learn was chosen as the optimal solution because it met the expectations of Provincie Antwerpen.
 The Learning Hub was given the responsibility to guide the implementation of the new digital learning platform.

 Based on the agile methodology, the project was divided into several sprints to configure the learning platform.
 This started with a kick-off workshop, after which the final schedule could be drawn up.
 The project team of Provincie Antwerpen gained a lot of knowledge about Totara because they took the available Totara Academy courses.
 With this knowledge and the additional guidance from our learning consultants during the sprint demos, they became proficient owners of the platform in a really short time.

+To enhance user-friendliness, a Single Sign-On (SSO) was set up.
 Subsequently, an integration with the personnel database was set up.
 This transfers personal data such as name, e-mail address, position, department and manager on a daily basis to the LMS, resulting in a platform that is always up-to-date and less time consuming to manage.

 We also added a personal welcome message to the homepage.
 This makes the entire user experience more personal.
 The new learner platform was internally named ‘LEO’ and was launched at the beginning of 2021.
 In this way, the entire organisation was immediately able to start the new year well, the first reactions are therefore only positive.